 You can get up close to an M-16 tank destroyer or a Huey helicopter during a casual walk along this one-mile outdoor Army Heritage Trail.
-The trail is designed to interpret this history U.S. Army and features other exhibits from the French & Indian War through current operations.
+The trail is designed to interpret U.S. Army history and features other exhibits from the French & Indian War through current operations.

 Molly Pitcher Grave & Statue – Carlisle